Central Bank of Brazil

 One of the main instruments of Brazil's monetary policy is the Banco Central do Brasil's overnight rate, called the SELIC rate.
 It is managed by Monetary Policy Committee (COPOM) of the bank.

 The bank is active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion.
 It is also one of the original 17 regulatory institutions to make specific national commitments to financial inclusion under the Maya Declaration. during the 2011 Global Policy Forum in Mexico.

-Since 25 February 2021, it is independent from Federal Government.
+Since 25 February 2021, it is independent from the Federal Government.

 Independence of the Central Bank

 On 3 November 2020, the bill of the Independence of Central Bank passed the Senate, by 56 votes to 12.

 And on 10 February 2021, in the Chamber of Deputies was approved by 339 votes in favor and 114 against without changes, going to President Jair Bolsonaro's sanction, generating the Federal Complementary Law No. 179 of 24 February 2021.

 With the Federal Complementary Law No. 179 of 24 February 2021, it became autonomous, in addition to gaining a new organizational structure.